asmaamirkhan/DeepLearningNotes/9-SequenceModels/1-RNNs.md

 ## 🔎 Definition
 A class of neural networks that allow previous outputs to be used as inputs to the next layers
-> They remember things they learnt during training ✨
+> They remember things they learned during training ✨

 ## 🧱 Architecture